-Comprehension skills required by kids of all ages will be far more challenging for kids with a phonological disorder.
-Children may not understand them properly, which may lead to isolation or long-term inability to comprehend sentences.
+Comprehension skills required by kids of all ages will be far more challenging for kids with phonological disorders.
+Children may not understand them properly, leading to isolation or long-term inability to comprehend sentences.

-Children can easily explore a wide range of ELA sessions on SplashLearn and practice their pronunciations while learning comfortably.
+Children can easily explore many ELA sessions on SplashLearn and practice their pronunciations while learning comfortably.

 3. Increased Frustration in Communication

-Frustration caused by other kids and teachers not being able to understand your child can be a critical challenge that they may have to face.
+Frustration caused by other kids and teachers not being able to understand your child can be a critical challenge they may face.
 It can also lead to secondary behavioral issues that stem from a lack of comprehension, concentration, and understanding of how to sound words.

 4. Lower Self-Confidence

 For kids, social integration and group participation are based on their comfort levels with language.
 Expression, communication, and clarity of thought emerge from a firm grasp of language parameters.
 A phonological disorder can lower self-confidence in kids, which could lead to secondary issues.

 If your child has been experiencing signs of a phonological disorder for years, there may be language comprehension and development issues.
 They may face problems forming longer sentences, understanding context, and developing a foundational language knowledge base.